-Structural calculations are produced by our in-house structural engineer when building control needs proof of the adequacy of any beam, column, foundation or pier (plus an array of other structural components, and a mixture of any number of them on any one site).
+Structural calculations are produced by our structural engineers when building control needs proof of the adequacy of any beam, column, foundation or pier (plus an array of other structural components, and a mixture of any number of them on any one site).
 Whether they be made from steel, timber, glulam or composite etc.

 How do you work it out?